nam-pi/frontend-assets/texts/dataModel/en-GB.md

 groups and occupations of persons to titles and names obtained during an event, as well as other things.
 Thus, the main classes in NAMPI-Core are: Act (as in document-interpretation-act), Author, Source (and Source Location), Event, Person, Group, Date, Place, and Aspect.

 Detail-ontologies are used to provide this model with more details as required by individual installations of the NAMPI platform and their data/research focus.

 ![Schematic model of the core data](data-scheme.svg)

-### Main events
+### Main entities

+The following table shows the main entities used in the core data model.

 | Name                                                              | Description                                                                                                                                                                                                                                                                                                                                                                           |
 | ----------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |